Monument organised by Bordeaux Tourism & Congress

 A visit for everyone and a climb full of surprises, rewarded by a contemplative view of the city and river.

-Produced by Bordeaux Tourism & Congress with the scientific support of the Musée d’Aquitaine, this exhibition has received funding under the New Aquitaine Region’s call for innovative tourism projects.
+Produced by the Bordeaux Métropole Convention and Visitors Bureau, with scientific support from the Musée d’Aquitaine, this exhibition was funded as part of the New Aquitaine Region’s call for innovative tourism projects.